awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-EC2-Instance-fleet.md

 1. In the **Optional Configuration Source** list, choose **ssm**\.

-1. In the **Optional Configuration Location** box, type the name of the agent configuration file that you created and saved to Systems Manager Parameter Store, as explained in [Create the CloudWatch Agent Configuration File](create-cloudwatch-agent-configuration-file.md)\.
+1. In the **Optional Configuration Location** box, enter the name of the agent configuration file that you created and saved to Systems Manager Parameter Store, as explained in [Create the CloudWatch Agent Configuration File](create-cloudwatch-agent-configuration-file.md)\.

 1. In the **Optional Restart** list, choose **yes** to start the agent after you have finished these steps\.